unkcpz/zpcknu-blog/content/notes/gsoc-logs-0.md

 - Replace `tornado` dependency with `asyncio` for all unittest.
 - Replace `tornado` dependency with `asyncio` for code.
+- *EDIT*: The future return from kiwi is a thread future, which can no longer yield to get the result.
+A elegant way is needed to unwrap the result from kiwi future.

 #### 12-16 June (4d): plumpy tests & documentation

-- Integration test to make sure the new version of plumpy works  well with `aiida-core==1.1` and upwards.
+- Integration test to make sure the new version of plumpy works  well with `aiida-core==1.2` and upwards.
 - Fix bugs appear in this test stage.
+- *EDIT*: Need to make sure that the changes of plumpy will minimize the code change in aiida_core, which means the API of plumpy should remain unchanged.
 - Document existing code of `plumpy` not only for users but for developers.
 - Turn on the missing-docstring option in pylint configuration file, and add the comprehensive docstring for useful class and methods.
 - Summarize the outcomes of this phase and prepare for the next coding phase.